SSWConsulting/SSW.Rules.Content/rules/do-you-make-business-travel-easier/rule.md

 **Pros:**

 * Safe and secure – Taxis usually provide a level of safety and professionalism.
-* Cloud-based dashboard – Easy to manage multiple bookings at once and pay with corporate account or passengers.
+* Cloud-based dashboard – Easy to manage multiple bookings at once and pay with a corporate account or passengers themselves.
 * Customised Pass – Digital or physical pass that has customisable travel rules.

 **Cons:**